OpenRLHF/OpenRLHF-Docs/docs/source/rl.rst

 Reinforce with Ray (vLLM)
 ------------

-In Reinforce-like algorithms (such as GRPO), the Critic network is not used; instead, advantage is calculated directly by normalizing the reward, which can save some computational power.
+In Reinforce-like algorithms (such as GRPO), the value network is not used; instead, advantage is calculated directly by normalizing the reward, which can save some computational resources.

 .. code-block:: bash